userspace-xdp/userspace-xdp/documents/l4lb-details.md

 You can test your load balancer as in the equivalent step for DPDK using `nc`.

 Deliverables: Include a similar packet trace in your report that shows the client opening a connection to `10.0.0.10` and the load balancer forwarding this connection to the backend servers.

-### Deliverables

-Your load balancer should allow ICMP traffic to go through.
-Explain why, unlike the DPDK load balancer, the eBPF load balancer can reply to ICMP requests.
-How could you enable the DPDK load balancer to reply ICMP requests?

-## Bonus

-Here are three extra deliverables for bonus points.
-These exercises are independent from each other and you can choose to implement any combination of them.

-### Multiple clients

-An important limitation in the previous implementations, both for DPDK and eBPF, is that the load balancer can only handle a single client that comes from a specific IP.
-Can you extend your favorite implementation from the previous two to support multiple clients?
-What would you have to do to achieve so?
-Could this affect the load balancer scalability?

-### Direct Server Return (DSR)

-Direct Server Return is an approach used in L4 load balancing that allows backend servers to communicate directly with clients and bypass the load balancer on the return path.
-This way, the load balancer is only on the critical path for packets from the client to the load balanced service.

-You can use Linux [`tc`](https://man7.org/linux/man-pages/man8/tc.8.html) to enable DSR at the servers.

-Modify your load balancer accordingly to support DSR.

-### Different Load Balancing Policies

-Our load balancer only implements random load balancing by hashing the incoming 5-tuple.
-Can you implement a more elaborate load balancing policy, e.g. Round-Robin?
-How does this affect the state the load balancer has to keep?